-Nebraska received a total of \$125.4 million in federal funding that was allocated through five financing mechanisms originating in three agencies-the U.S. Department of Health and Human Services, the U.S. Department of Agriculture, and the U.S. Department of Education.
-Though this figure appears to be a decrease of \$9.3 million when compared to the federal total for fiscal year 2017, the time frame in which Nebraska must allocate federal funds varies by program (some allow up to three years to spend the funds) and can make some years appear leaner than others.
+Nebraska received a total of \$120.7 million in federal funding that was allocated through five financing mechanisms originating in three agencies-the U.S. Department of Health and Human Services, the U.S. Department of Agriculture, and the U.S. Department of Education.
+When compared to previous fiscal years, the 2021 funding level is \$4.6 million lower than FY 2019 and \$14.1 million lower than FY 2017.
+This appears to be a decrease in funding.
+However, the time frame in which Nebraska must allocate federal funds varies by program (some allow up to three years to spend the funds) and can make some years appear leaner than others.
 By tracking the flow of funding through the system over time, we hope to be able to document these factors and provide a clearer understanding of the trajectory of funding beyond year-to-year variation.

-The State of Nebraska provided a total of \$66.2 million allocated through eight finance mechanisms originating from three pools of money, the State General Fund, the Early Childhood Education Public Endowment Cash Fund (endowment income), and Cash Funds.
+The State of Nebraska provided a total of \$80.9 million allocated through eight finance mechanisms originating from three pools of money, the State General Fund, the Early Childhood Education Public Endowment Cash Fund (endowment income), and Cash Funds.
 The finance mechanisms funded from these sources are administered by two agencies-the Nebraska Department of Health and Human Services and the Nebraska Department of Education.
 Mechanisms to finance early care and education have emerged through incremental policy changes targeted at specific goals.
-The resulting funding structures are often inflexible, siloed, and inefficient.
-The fiscal year 2019-2020 figure reflects a \$10.5 million decrease compared to fiscal year 2017, but the utility of year-to-year comparisons has yet to be established.
+When compared to FY 2019, FY 2021 reflects a \$14.8 million increase.
+However, the 2021 funding level reflects a net increase of \$4.3 million, recovering the \$10.5 million decrease reported for FY 2019.
+Though the utility of year-to-year comparisons has yet to be established, the data demonstrate how dramatically the funding level can shift from year to year.

-As we have documented in our previous report, access to as many funding sources as possible is a lifeline to keeping early childhood program doors open and lights on, but the process of acquiring and braiding funds can be burdensome to maintain and complex to master.
-As illustrated in the figure, five of the six identified funding targets are recipients of funds from two or more sources and, in some instances, there is more than one pathway by which funds can flow to providers.
-For example, licensed child care centers can receive funds through six finance mechanisms and among those, federal CCDF funds have three distinct paths and CACFP funds have two.
+The importance of understanding the economic fragility of the early childhood care and education system has been magnified by COVID-19, further exposing how vulnerable direct service delivery is to interruptions in the flow of revenues.
+Access to as many funding sources as possible continues to be a lifeline to keeping early childhood program doors open and lights on.
+All but one of the funding targets are recipients of funds from two or more sources, and in some instances, there is more than one pathway by which funds from the same source can flow to the same providers (see Figure 13).
 Schools have the most diversified funding base with nine finance mechanisms.
-Head Start providers, licensed child care centers, and licensed child care homes each receive funds from six finance mechanisms, and licenseexempt child care homes receive funds from three finance mechanisms.
+Head Start providers, licensed child care centers, and licensed child care homes each receive funds from six finance mechanisms, and license-exempt child care homes receive funds from three finance mechanisms.
 Home visitors are the only provider entity whose public funding comes from a single finance mechanism.
 Though there is risk associated with failing to diversify sources of income, braiding funding from multiple sources can be costly.
 The time and energy that professionals would otherwise make available to children and families must be devoted to the administrative task of securing and combining separate sources of funding to generate enough revenue to cover the cost of providing early care and education.
-There appears to be opportunity to streamline finance mechanisms in Nebraska's early care and education system while protecting the value of diverse revenue sources.
+As documented in previous technical reports, there continues to be opportunity to streamline finance mechanisms in Nebraska's early care and education system while protecting the value of diverse revenue sources.